-BNHS, under Common Bird Monitoring Programme (CBMP), a citizen science initiative has organized this bird count to involve common people in bird monitoring and gathering data on this species.
+BNHS, under Common Bird Monitoring Programme (CBMP), a citizen science initiative has organized this bird count to involve common people in bird monitoring and gathering data about Baya Weavers.
 The participants can select any location of their choice and record the sightings of Baya Weavers.
-The collected data can be reported to us (Nandkishor Dudhe, firstname.lastname@example.org) in a simple format which is available on www.ibcn.in
+The collected data can be reported to us (Nandkishor Dudhe, firstname.lastname@example.org) in a simple format which is given at the end of this page.

 (1) Select a site and go for bird watching

-(2) Record the sightings of Baya Weavers in your chose location
+(2) Record the sightings of Baya Weavers in your chosen location

 (3) Send your records to us on email@example.com

-(Please do send us photos of your field visit in this week)
+(If possible then send us photos of your field visit)

 We request you to participate in this count.
-The data has to be recorded in an Excel spreadsheet.
-The link of the data sheet is given below.
+The data has to be recorded in an Excel spreadsheet given below: